Lawyers Keep Clients' Confidences

 Q: Are there exceptions to the three “secrecy rules”?

 In Ohio, there are three basic exceptions to the attorney-client privilege that permit lawyers to disclose information when it is compelled by judicial process.
 (1) The Crime-Fraud exception applies when clients have used their lawyers’ services to commit a crime or fraud.
 (2) The Testamentary exception applies in Ohio when competing claimants are asserting claims through a deceased client and the dispute addresses their deceased client’s competency, or whether their deceased client was the victim of fraud, undue influence, or duress.
-(3) In Ohio, lawyers may testify by the express consent of their clients, or, if the client is deceased, by the expressed consent of the surviving spouse or the executor or administrator of the deceased client’s estate.
-There is no requirement that the surviving spouse, executor, or administrator must make the same decision about waiver that the decedent would have made.
+(3) In Ohio, lawyers may testify by the express consent of their clients, or, if the client is deceased, by the express consent of the surviving spouse or the executor or administrator of the deceased client’s estate.
+There is no requirement that the surviving spouse, executor or administrator make the same decision about waiver that the decedent would have made.

 Under the common law there are four major ways in which clients may be deemed to waive the attorney-client privilege: 1) waiver by disclosure – revealing privileged documents or privileged communications; 2) waiver by failure to object – when a lawyer fails to object to a question that calls for privileged information; 3) waiver by attacking their lawyer’s work – clients who sue their lawyers or former lawyers for malpractice waive the attorney-client privilege for communications relevant to the malpractice action; 4) waiver by putting the advice of counsel in issue – lawyers may reveal their communications with their clients when their clients’ defense against criminal charges is that they relied on their lawyer’s advice that the conduct was lawful.